Housing benefit in 2026: why did it end and what replaced it?

 How it was before and what the change has brought

-Prior to the introduction of the Superdividend, the housing support system operated on a two-track system.
-Households could apply for either housing benefit or, in more severe cases, housing benefit.
+Prior to the introduction of the super benefit, there was a two-track system for housing support.
+Households could claim either housing benefit or, in more severe cases, housing benefit.
 Each of these benefits had a different legal framework, target group and method of assessing entitlement.

 The housing allowance was part of the state social assistance system and was intended for households that had a regular income but not enough to cover the high cost of housing.
 It was relatively affordable, assessed on the basis of income, documented costs and standard costs by housing type and location.
 Applicants did not have to be in material need and there was no means test.